tim-richter/nextjs-blog/README.md

 - Headless Wordpress
 - GraphQL and REST

+## Features

+- Instant changes to the content when something changes in the backend (wordpress) without rebuilding all static pages manually

 ## Local Dev

 - Create a .env File in root with following Variables: